uswds/uswds-site/pages/style-tokens/typesetting/font-weight.md

 </div>

 ## System tokens
-System weight theme tokens use numbers from `100`-`900` in increments of 100, with `100` as the lightest and `900` the heaviest, the same numerical system of grades used by most common typefaces.
+Font weight system tokens use numbers from `100`-`900` in increments of 100, with `100` as the lightest and `900` the heaviest, the same numerical system of grades used by most common typefaces.

 <div class="bg-white radius-md border padding-x-2 padding-top-1 padding-bottom-2px font-mono-3">
   <div class="grid-row grid-gap flex-align-center margin-bottom-2 padding-bottom-1 border-bottom-2px text-bold">